-Component 1 Component 2 Paper 1 1 hour 45 minutes Coursework (centre-based assessment) Section A: Candidates answer short answer questions on Candidates choose to undertake four practical the three ur nits they have studied: Factors activities from at least two of the seven affecting pe rformance, Health, safety and categories listed (50% of total marks). training, Rea asons and opportunities for participation n in physical activity.
-Candidates must show the ability to analyse Section B: and improve practical performance in one of Candidates answer three structured their four chosen practical activities (10% of questions, c one from each of the three units marks). they have st tudied.
-40% of total l marks 60% of total marks
+Component 1 Component 2 Paper 1 1 hour 45 minutes Coursework (centre-based assessment) Section A: Candidates choose to undertake four Candidates a nswer short answer questions on the practical activities from at least two of three units th ney have studied: Factors affecting the seven categories listed (50% of total performance, Health, safety and training, Reasons marks). and opportunities for participation in physical Candidates must show the ability to activity. analyse and improve practical Section B: performance in one of their four chosen Candidates a nswer three structured questions, one practical activities (10% of marks). from each of the three units they have studied.
+40% of total marks 60% of total marks